Ukraine EU accession talks will be "difficult", European Council President Michel says

 Hungary has already said that it wants the mooted four-year €50bn macroeconomic support package for Ukraine that is supposed to be approved at the EU summit on December 15 to be cut in half.
 Orban has also said that he will veto a decision to start formal accession negotiations unless a Ukrainian language law that bans teaching in Hungarian in schools for the ethnic Hungarians in western Ukraine is repealed.

-The EU says it has found a dodge to avoid Orban’s veto by asking member states to borrow the funds at a sovereign level, something that is not under the control of Brussels, and contributing them to a special Ukraine fund.
-But clearly the wrangle on all these points has already begun.
+The EU says it has found a dodge to avoid Orban’s veto by asking member states to borrow the funds at a sovereign level, something that is not under the control of Brussels, and contribute them to a special Ukraine fund.
+But clearly the wrangling on all these points has already begun.

 Hope dies last

-Michel welcomed Ukraine's efforts in implementing critical anti-corruption reforms that are a key element to Ukraine’s bid, as Ukraine still has a very bad corruption problem.
+Michel welcomed Kyiv's efforts in implementing critical anti-corruption reforms that are a key element to Ukraine’s bid, as Ukraine still has a very bad corruption problem.
 Moldovan President Sandu joined the call for the EU to expedite the membership process for both Ukraine and Moldova, citing the urgency of the current situation marked by conflict and insecurity.

 Zelenskiy expressed hope that a decision to initiate negotiations on Ukraine's EU membership would be made by the end of the year.
 Kyiv is due to submit a reform plan that lays out in detail its proposed actions to meet the seven goals set by Brussels in the next week or two.